 The tender points’ method is now considered ineffective as fibromyalgia pain varies (i.e., a person may have eleven tender points one day and only six the next).
-And doctors were uncertain how much pressure to apply during the tender point exam, while others weren’t willing to make a diagnosis of fibromyalgia based on tender points alone, as reported by researchers in the February 2010 Arthritis Care & Research journal, wherein the 2010 criteria was first introduced.
+And doctors were uncertain how much pressure to apply during the tender point exam.
+In contrast, others weren’t willing to diagnose fibromyalgia based on tender points alone, as researchers reported in the February 2010 Arthritis Care & Research journal.
+The 2010 criteria were first introduced.

-The 2010 diagnostic criteria was updated in 2011 and most recently, in 2016.
-The 2010 fibromyalgia diagnostic criteria removed the 18 tender points examination standard, changed the fibromyalgia definition, gave widespread pain numerical measures via a widespread pain index (WPI), incorporated fibromyalgia’s many symptoms, created a symptom severity chart, and gave fibromyalgia acknowledgement as a real medical condition.
+The 2010 diagnostic criteria was updated in 2011 and, most recently, in 2016.
+The 2010 fibromyalgia diagnostic criteria removed the 18 tender points examination standard, changed the fibromyalgia definition, gave widespread pain numerical measures via a widespread pain index (WPI), incorporated fibromyalgia’s many symptoms, created a symptom severity chart, and gave fibromyalgia acknowledgment as a real medical condition.

-The 2016 updated criteria also made changes to the widespread pain index (WPI) and a symptom severity scale (SSS) numbers.
+The 2016 updated criteria also changed the widespread pain index (WPI) and a symptom severity scale (SSS) numbers.
 Finally, the language on ruling out other diseases was modified to acknowledge fibromyalgia could coexist with other diseases.

 Once all other health conditions have been ruled out with lab work and other diagnostic testing, and nothing explains pain and symptoms, a doctor can consider a fibromyalgia diagnosis.